john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

         print(day)

     # set
-    for creature in tolkein:
+    for country in class1:
-        print(creature)
+        print(class1)

 #### Length